Israel's Mossad chief vows to hunt down Hamas members a day after senior figure killed in strike | Law-Order

 - Israel

 The implications of the killing for the war remain unclear.
 Israel has killed several top Hamas leaders over the years, only to see them quickly replaced.
-And the strike in Hezbollah's southern Beirut stronghold could cause the low-intensity fighting along the Lebanon border to boil over into all-out war.
+The strike in Hezbollah's southern Beirut stronghold could cause the low-intensity fighting along the Lebanon border to boil over into all-out war.

-But Arouri's killing provided a morale boost for Israelis still reeling from the October 7 attack as the militants put up stiff resistance in Gaza and continue to hold scores of hostages.
-Arouri was the highest level Hamas figure killed so far in the conflict.
+But Arouri's killing provided a morale boost for Israelis still reeling from the October 7 attack as the militants continue to put up stiff resistance in Gaza and hold scores of hostages.

 Israel claims to have killed a number of mid-level Hamas leaders in Gaza, but this would be the first time since the war that it has reached into another country to target the group's top leaders, many of whom live in exile around the region.